yaobinwen/robin_on_rails/linux/packaging/README.md

 Use patches to change the code if it doesn't compile.
 You will need to use `quilt` to create the patch.
 Refer to [1] for [how to set up `quilt` and create the patches](https://www.debian.org/doc/manuals/maint-guide/modify.en.html).

+## Installation

+### Deal with Interaction

+Sometimes, a package prompts the user with questions that the user must answer manually in order to proceed with the installation.
+This is implemented using `debconf` which is "is the preferred mechanism used in Ubuntu to interact with the user when configuring packages and also forms the heart of debian-installer" [10].
+[10] has a section that talks about "preseeding" which is the way that installs a package automatically.

+Generally speaking, `debconf` works this way:

+- Figure out the interactions that the package requires.
+This can be done in several ways:
+  - Look for the `template` file in the `.deb` file which has all the interactions.
+  - Manually install the package and view the `template` content in `/var/lib/dpkg/info/<package-name>.list`.
+- Work out a `preseed.cfg` file that contains the pre-selected answers to the interactions.
+See [10] for how to make this file.
+- Before the package installation starts, use `debconf-set-selections` to set the answers.
+- `debconf` stores all the answers in the file `/var/cache/debconf/config.dat`.
+You can directly view its content, or use `debconf-show` to query its content.
+The actual path of `config.dat` can be found in `/var/lib/dpkg/info/debconf.list`.
+- Run `apt` to install the package.
+If everything works correctly, you wouldn't see any interaction.

 ## Miscellaneous

 ### Upstream vs Downstream